Things to do in Rome – 30 most beautiful places to visit in Rome

-It really is considered one of the most beautiful squares not only in Rome, or Italy, but throughout the whole world as well!
-Best atmosphere here is in the evening.
+It is considered one of the most beautiful squares not only in Rome, or Italy but throughout the whole world as well!
+The best atmosphere here is in the evening.

 Piazza Navona, Things to do in Rome, Lazio, Italy by N i c o l a